-The \$25.00 admission and or readmission fee is not included.
+The \$25.00 admission and or readmission fee is included.
 If a student apply for readmission the same academic year that he or she withdrew from a program, he or she not have to pay the admission fee again.

-Refund of Books, Equipment and Materials The fees for the equipment, books and materials will be refunded only if the student returns them in excellent (like new) condition.
+Refund of Books, Equipment and Materials The fees for the equipment, books and materials will be refunded in cash.
+In case that a material was not given to the student, no matter the reason, a discount will be posted in the student ledger.